Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Regret Analysis

 \subsection{A Tale of Two Processes}

-The conventional way of analyzing our algorithm's behavior at round $t$ in epoch $m$ is to study the following \textit{original} process: \begin{enumerate} \item Nature generates $x_t\sim\cD$. \item Algorithm samples $a_t\sim p_m(\cdot|x_t)$. \end{enumerate} The above process is however difficult to analyze, because the algorithm's sampling procedure \textit{depends on} the external randomness of nature.
-That is, the algorithm's probabilistic selection strategy among actions, as a conditional distribution $p_{m}(\cdot|x_t)$, depends on the random context $x_t$, and cannot be evaluated in advance before observing $x_t$.
+The conventional way of analyzing our algorithm's behavior at round $t$ in epoch $m$ is to study the following \textit{original} process: \begin{enumerate} \item Nature generates $x_t\sim\cD$. \item Algorithm samples $a_t\sim p_t(\cdot)$. \end{enumerate} The above process is however tricky to analyze, because the algorithm's sampling strategy over actions, $p_t(\cdot)=p_m(\cdot\mid x_t)$, \text{depends on} the new random context $x_t$, and cannot be evaluated in advance before observing $x_t$.

-A core idea of our analysis is to get rid of thinking about the above process.
-Instead, we look at the following \textit{virtual} process at round $t$ in epoch $m$: \begin{enumerate} \item Algorithm samples $\pi_t\sim Q_m(\cdot)$, where $\pi_t:\cX\rightarrow\cA$ is a \textit{policy}, and $Q_m(\cdot): \cA^{\cX}\rightarrow[0,1]$ is a probability distribution over all policies in $\cA^{\cX}$. \item Nature generates $x_t\sim\cD$. \item Algorithm selects $a_t=\pi_t(x_t)$ deterministically. \end{enumerate} The merit of the above process is that the algorithm's sampling procedure is \textit{independent of} the external randomness of nature.
-While the algorithm still has to select an action based on the random context $x_t$ in step 3, this is completely deterministic and easier to analyze.
-As a result, the algorithm's internal randomness all comes from a stationary distribution $Q_m(\cdot)$ which is already determined at the beginning of epoch $m$.
+A core idea of our analysis is to find a way to examine the algorithm's behavior at round $t$ before observing $x_t$.
+To this end, we look at the following \textit{virtual} process at round $t$ in epoch $m$: \begin{enumerate} \item Algorithm samples $\pi_t\sim Q_m(\cdot)$, where $\pi_t:\cX\rightarrow\cA$ is a \textit{policy}, and $Q_m(\cdot): \cA^{\cX}\rightarrow[0,1]$ is a probability distribution over all policies in $\cA^{\cX}$. \item Nature generates $x_t\sim\cD$. \item Algorithm selects $a_t=\pi_t(x_t)$ deterministically. \end{enumerate} The merit of the above process is that the algorithm's sampling procedure over policies, $Q_m(\cdot)$, is \text{independent of} the new context $x_t$.
+While the algorithm still has to select an action based on $x_t$ in step 3, this is completely deterministic and easier to analyze.
+Note that at round $t$, $Q_m(\cdot)$ is a stationary distribution which has already been determined at the beginning of epoch $m$.

 The second process is however a \textit{virtual} process because it is not how our algorithm directly proceeds.
 An immediate question is whether we can always find a distribution over policies $Q_m(\cdot)$, such that our algorithm behaves exactly the same as the \text{virtual} process in epoch $m$?

-Recall that the algorithm's decision rule in epoch $m$ is completely characterized by the action selection kernel $p_m(\cdot|\cdot)$.
-To answer the above question, we have to ``translate'' any possible probability kernel $p_m(\cdot|\cdot)$ into an ``equivalent'' distribution over policies $Q_m(\cdot)$ such that we can study our algorithm's behavior through the virtual process.
+Recall that the algorithm's decision rule in epoch $m$ is completely characterized by the action selection kernel $p_m(\cdot\mid\cdot)$.
+In fact, any action selection kernel $p_m(\cdot\mid\cdot)$ can be translated into an ``equivalent'' distribution over policies $Q_m(\cdot)$, enabling us to study our algorithm's behavior through the virtual process.
 We complete this translation in \S\ref{sec:translation}.